 Really, it’s most than just binge-drinking in the street.

-To me, Carnival was first a celebration of people as individuals, where bodies were exposed and skills shown.
-It was a time to dress up, dress down and cross dress.
+To me, Carnival was first a celebration of people as individuals, where bodies were exposed and skills are shown.
+It was a time to dress up, dress down and cross-dress.
 Honestly, it’s impossible to feel self-conscious when you see so many body shapes, body sizes and skin colours around you.
 I found people in general beautiful—yes, even guys wearing pink tutus, even seventy-year-old women in tiny thong bikinis.
 Happiness makes people look good.
 I’ve seen smiles I won’t forget.

 Carnival is also a celebration of people as a community and as a society.
 Rio de Janeiro has a very bad reputation—there are areas when you’re not supposed to go, way too many favelas making headlines, and everyone has a story about a mugging, a kidnapping, a cold-blooded execution.
 Cariocas are very paranoid about personal safety.
 But Carnival isn’t a VIP event when only the happy few get to party, it’s an open invitation without bouncers around.
 And guess what?
 I felt pretty safe during Carnival.
 I’m reading articles about the military about to take over security after violence during the event, deepening insecurity and a city marred by violence, and I’m wondering whether I’m completely naïve or irresponsible because this wasn’t what I saw in Rio.

 Favelas aside, I walked everywhere with my camera (and occasionally a five-year-old kid).
 Centro, Lapa, Gloria, Catete, Flamengo, Botafogo, Copacabana, Ipanema… We even ventured in places we usually avoid because for once, they weren’t deserted.
-Beyond the Arcos da Lapa, for instance, and in Centro, where the one unlucky cop car sent to police a few thousand people was driving around with machine guns pointing outside the windows.
+Beyond the Arcos da Lapa, for instance, and in Centro, where one unlucky cop car sent to police a few thousand people was driving around with machine guns pointing outside the windows.

 Beyond petty crime and violence in favelas, Carnival is an exercise of trust.
 When a giant city like Rio is mobbed by hundreds of thousands of bloco-goers who drink beer as if it’s water, things could go very wrong.
 But Brazilians seem to be the “happy drunk” kind, they behave relatively well.
 And when you’re swallowed by a giant crowd, you’re hoping it won’t turn into a human stampede but what I saw were people watching out for each other.